7.1 Family Placement Statement of Purpose |

 E-mail: RandI@gov.im

-Safeguarding children is at the heart of what Children & Families Division, DHSC, including the Family Placement Service do.
+Safeguarding children is at the heart of what Children & Families Services, Manx Care, including the Family Placement Service do.
 The Family Placement Service is committed to ensuring that children and young people whom they place are protected from abuse, exploitation and harm.
-All allegations of abuse made by children will be reported in line with agreed Safeguarding Board Procedures.
+All allegations of abuse made by children will be reported in line with agreed Safeguarding Board Child Protection Procedures.

 Where an allegation is made against foster carers or adopters, the Family Placement Service will ensure that communication and support is maintained throughout any subsequent enquiry.